-If first-data is in short supply, you can employ third-party data, aka data targeting, from outside sources to provide the means for reaching your target audience.
+If first-party data is in short supply, you can employ third-party data, aka data targeting, from outside sources to provide the means for reaching your target audience.
 More on choosing data brands and segments later.

 First-party data is your most powerful asset.
 A quick win for any marketer is to employ CRM targeting in a campaign strategy.
 With Choozle, you can bring your CRM data into our platform to target people who are already in your customer base and engaged with your brand.

 Connected TV advertising

 Connected TV (CTV) is any television that’s connected to the internet.
 Connected TV advertising is the placement of ads on connected TV devices like Roku and SlingTV and brings the benefits of traditional TV advertising to programmatic.
 By employing connected TV advertising in your campaign strategy, you can reach highly engaged audiences like millennials and cord-cutters.

 Note: geofencing, geoframing, and connected TV advertising are Supported Solutions available to our partners or advertisers and can be implemented with the help of our Client Experience team.

 Choosing data brands & segments